nahummaru/prot-rl/README.md

 Feel free to contribute or raise issues if you encounter any problems!
 We are working to make it more accessible and detailed
 ## Work in Progress

 We are currently working on a more user-friendly version.
+Additionaly we are working on a LoRA for more computing efficency and a revised form of the ranked and paired form.
+Stay tuned!
 ## References

 - ESM1v: "Language models enable zero-shot prediction of the effects of mutations on protein function" Joshua Meier, Roshan Rao, Robert Verkuil, Jason Liu, Tom Sercu, Alexander Rives; doi: https://doi.org/10.1101/2021.07.09.450648.
 Computed using https://github.com/seanrjohnson/protein_gibbs_sampler/